-There was a time when a eulogy delivered by one West African head of state to a former head of state was characteristically short.
+There was a time when a Presidential eulogy delivered by one West African head of State to a former head of State was characteristically short.
+And there was also a time when it might have been a lot more violent.
+A short order.
+Perhaps on Labadi beach at dawn.

-But things have changed.
+But things in West Africa have changed.
 Nowhere more so than in Ghana where the recent death in office of President J.E.A.Mills heralded a peaceful transfer of political power to his successor.

-His successor, President John Dramani Mahama, gave the eulogy speech at the funeral of the late President J.E.A.
+Thus, his successor, President John Dramani Mahama, gave the Presidential eulogy at the funeral of the late President J.E.A.
 Mills this week.

 Today a dark cloud hangs over Ghana, over Africa and indeed over the entire world.
 Today we have come from so many parts of Ghana, from so many parts of Africa and from so many parts of the world to pay tribute to His Excellency President John Evans Atta Mills; a great man who served our nation and our continent Africa with honour.

-His speech paid full tribute to the former President, his achivements and character as Ghana’s leader.
+The Presidential eulogy paid full tribute to the former President as it detailed his achievements and character as Ghana’s leader.

 As I look across the entire landscape today I see unity, I see a sense of purpose written on the face of every Ghanaian, I see resilience, I see determination and a resolve to prosper.
 We are indeed one people with a common destiny.